troy/simpleoptout/README.md

-title: Deep links to opt-out of data sharing by 40+ companies – SimpleOptOut.com
+title: Deep links to opt-out of data sharing by 40+ companies – Simple Opt Out
 ---